-- The aggregation and consolidation of data over many networks and server systems delivers an integrated risk management and reporting process
+- The aggregation and consolidation of data over many networks and server systems deliver an integrated risk management and reporting process.

-- A common risk language saves time and ensures accuracy of data
+- A common risk language saves time and ensures the accuracy of data.

-- The flexibility and security of Active Risk Manager supports the specific needs of customers especially those in the military sector
+- The flexibility and security of Active Risk Manager support the specific needs of customers especially those in the military sector.

-- ARM supports the COSO standard which was mandatory in a programe-driven company such as Airbus Group
+- ARM supports the COSO standard which was mandatory in a programme-driven company such as Airbus Group.

 The Airbus Group has built a strong risk management network based on Active Risk Manager.
 The Group has achieved greater transparency and as a result has reduced duplication and now benefits more from strong best practice and knowledge sharing.
 ARM provides a full view of risk in programes, functions and processes.
 Risk is aggregated to provide a meaningful picture to facilitate improved decision making, therefore maintaining business value while adding competitive advantage.
 ARM ensures that the corporate objectives set out in the mission for enterprise risk are being met for raised risk awareness, a common risk language and risk objectives and the ability to provide an accurate consolidated view of risk.